sangria-graphql/sangria-graphql.github.io/community.md

 {% include video.html id="3l--XM6j-1w" title="GraphQL: IoC makes its way to HTTP … and it’s great!" name="Dustin Whitney" %}

+{% include video.html id="FwAITJkozr8" title="Bringing a public GraphQL API from the whiteboard to production" name="Yann Simon" %}

 ### Issues, Bugs, Ideas

 If you've got some interesting ideas for improvements or discovered some nasty bugs then feel free to use